CloudCannon/documentation/_guide/1_welcome.md

 ## Who is CloudCannon for?

-CloudCannon is focussed on bringing developers and non-technical people together.
+CloudCannon allows non-technical teams to take control of their website and developers to build websites faster.
 Agencies are using CloudCannon to deliver updatable websites to clients.
 Enterprises have their marketing teams update websites without interrupting developers.

 #### What is Jekyll?